lukablagoje/the-impact-of-physicality-on-network-structure/README.md

 # Files
 - There are Jupyter notebook files that used for creation of proximity graphs, caluclation of physical density and neuron data reconstruction.

+# Data:
-Data: It will be hosted soon on another platform.
+It will be hosted soon (in a few months) on another platform.
+At the moment, I am mostly using Janelia fruit fly brain  data.